-Once your application has been successfully shortlisted, you will be called in for an interview which generally involves a meeting between yourself and one or two people from the organisation concerned.
-These may include the manager of the position for which you have applied, and/or someone from the Human Resources or Personnel Department.
-However, there are other types of interview which you should be aware of:
+If your application is successfully shortlisted, you will be called in for an interview, which generally involves a meeting between yourself and one or two people from the recruiting team (usually the service manager).
+A member of the HR team may also attend.

 - Keep calm and read instructions carefully - don't skim read any instructions.
 It is important to be clear about how to answer the questions.

 - Always complete the practice questions at the start of any assessment - ask your test administrator to clarify anything you don't understand before you start the test.